 NOAA also employs a number of civilians to work at one of the three Marine Operations Centers (MOCs), at the smaller port offices, and on board in support of the fleet.
 Positions involve the performance of a number of duties including contracting, facility maintenance, administration, procurement, ship engineering, and information technology.
 Please visit USA Jobs for current vacancies and more information.

-NOAA regularly has openings for civilian mariners aboard NOAA research vessels in support of NOAA's mission.
-The wage marine personnel include licensed masters, mates, engineers, unlicensed members of the engine, stewards, and deck department.
+NOAA regularly has openings for civilian professional mariners aboard NOAA research and survey vessels in support of NOAA's mission.
+The professional marine personnel include licensed masters, mates, engineers, unlicensed members of the engine, stewards, and deck department.
 In addition, survey and electronic technicians operate and/or maintain the ship's mission, communication, and navigation equipment.
-Current vacancies are listed below.
-To apply for job vacancies submit your resume to WMApplicants@NOAA.gov or fax it to 757-441-6495.
 Applicants must be U.S. citizens to be considered.
+Visit our professsional mariner career page.